Skip to content

 JSX.ElementReact JSX element

-Floe has two forms of type declaration:
+Floe has two type-declaration keywords:

 Named product types with fields: